Are They Building a Replica of the RMS Titanic?

 Since the sinking of the RMS Titanic 100 years ago on April 15, 1912, the question has popped up every decade or so since, Should the Titanic be rebuilt?

 Shortly after the centennial of the disaster, that question was answered unexpectedly by an Australian Billionaire, "Yes it will."
 Titanic II will sail the seas in a modernized reproduction of the doomed liner.
-Construction is set to begin in 2013 and its maiden voyage originally scheduled for 2016.
+Construction was originally set to begin in 2013 and its maiden voyage scheduled for 2016.

 Would you sail on Titanic II?

 In 1998, Popular Mechanics released an article addressing the feasibility of rebuilding the luxury liner.
 Their findings addressed features that would have to be changed should a replica be built.

 Some of their findings would include

 - A Bulbous Bow for greater fuel efficiency.

 - Steering and propulsion redesign including bow thrusters and stabilizers.

 - Diesel electric generation and propulsion.